Phantasmagoria: Prelude (before 1750)

 Some ancient sightings of gods and spirits are thought to have been conjured up by means of (concave) mirrors, camera obscura, or magic lantern projections.
 By the 16th century, necromantic ceremonies and the conjuring of ghostly apparitions by charlatan "magicians" and "witches" seemed commonplace.

 In the 1589 version of Magia Naturalis, Giambattista della Porta described how to scare people with a projected image.
 A picture of anything that would terrify the beholder should be placed in front of a camera obscura hole, with several torches around it.
-The image should be projected onto a sheet hanging in the middle of the nascent dark chamber, where spectators wouldn't notice the sheet but only see the projected image hanging in the air.
+The image should be projected onto a sheet hanging in the middle of the nascent dark chamber, where spectators would not notice the sheet but only see the projected image hanging in the air.

 In his 1613 book Opticorum Libri Sex, Belgian Jesuit mathematician, physicist and architect François d'Aguilon described how some charlatans cheated people out of their money by claiming they knew necromancy and would raise the specters of the devil from hell and show these to the audience inside a dark room.
 The image of an assistant with a devil's mask was projected through a lens into the dark room, scaring the uneducated spectators.

-The earliest pictures known to have been projected with lanterns were Death, hell, and monsters:
+The earliest pictures known to have been projected with lanterns were images of Death, hell, or monsters: